FlorianMgs/ask-llm/README.md

 Possibilities with this are endless.
 Hope you're gonna like it!
 More features and examples are coming.
 Special integration with Django is also coming.
 Do not hesitate to iterate and contribute to the project!
-Please submit PRs and issues!
+Please submit PRs and issues 🙏